-- ensures all staff have their own unique username and private passwords to access academy systems which are changed on a regular basis. - makes it clear that staff and pupils must always keep their password private, must not share it with others and must not leave it where others can find it.
+- ensures all staff have their own unique username and private passwords to access academy systems which are changed on a regular basis. - all staff use passwords that are three random words and over 12 characters in length. - ensures all staff passwords do not include names or any other personal information about the user that might be known by others. - allows staff to change their password on first login to the system. - makes it clear that staff and pupils must always keep their password private, must not share it with others and must not leave it where others can find it. - ensures that pupils have their own unique username to access their work area on the server. - ensures that pupils have their own unique password and username for online teaching platforms.